Morriar/nit/src/doc/doc_experiments/exp_align/out.nlp/serialization.out.md

 # Abstract serialization services

+> match: serialization
+> match: serialization::custom_serialization
+> match: serialization::Serializer
+> match: serialization::serialization_core
+> match: serialization::Deserializer
+> match: serialization::inspect::InspectSerializer
+> match: serialization::DuplexCache
-> match: serialization::serialization
+> match: serialization::engine_tools
-> match: serialization::engine_tools::Object::serialization_hash
+> match: serialization::caching

 The serialization services are based on the `serialize` and the `noserialize` annotations, the `Serializable` interface and the implementations of `Serializer` and `Deserializer`.